presnick/ProgramsInformationPeople/_sources/Sort/Anonymousfunctionswithlambdaexpressions.rst

     print L2

-.. mchoicemf:: test_questionsort_1
+.. mchoice:: test_questionsort_1
    :answer_a: descending order, from 7 down to -2
    :answer_b: ascending order, from -2 up to 7
    :answer_c: the original order of L1
-   :correct: a
    :feedback_a: 7 is decorated with -7, so it is first; -2 is decorated with 2, so it is last
    :feedback_b: -x produces the negative of x
    :feedback_c: sorted changes the order
+   :correct: a

    Describe what the sort order will be for this.